yanzhang22010/Final-Project_Coding3/README.md

 #### 8. The problem was solved and the two generated images were scored.

 #### 9. Finally, the problem is resolved, and the FID scores for the two models' generated images are calculated.
-The FID scores for fastai's WGAN model and torchgan's DCGAN model are 165 and 212, respectively.
-Therefore, the images generated by fastai's WGAN model have a higher similarity.
+The FID scores for Fastai's WGAN model and Torchgan's DCGAN model are 165 and 212, respectively.
+Therefore, the images generated by Fastai's WGAN model have a higher similarity.

 Note: The code was messy during the evaluation process, but it was cleaned up afterward.

+## Summary:
+This ML project is somewhat complex and challenging.
+In this project, I need to deal with concepts and algorithms related to image generation and generative adversarial networks (GAN).
+It also involves using different deep-learning libraries and tools, such as Fastai and Torchgan, and learning how to tune the hyperparameters of the model to get better results.
+Also, dealing with datasets, model training, and evaluation requires some skills and experience.

+For me, this project has some challenges.
+But by learning and practicing problem-solving.
+Although there may be some difficulties, it is also an opportunity to learn and grow.
+I spent a lot of time reviewing documentation, tutorials, and sample code, as well as using online communities and forums to seek help when I was confused and encountered many difficulties in the project.
+I kept learning and practicing and managed to overcome the challenges and make progress.

+#### Chatgpt application part:
+In addition to the traditional learning method, I relied on Chatgpt to modify some code bugs.
+Chatgpt recommended me relevant documents for learning and introduction in the early stage of the project.